wehlutyk/thesis/content/1-introduction-2-review.md

 Regarding symbolism, @caldwell_cultural_2012 extended the microsociety Pictionary-like task studied by @fay_interactive_2010 to one where participants were gradually replaced, inducing increased symbolism and successful transmission of the evolved symbols at the same time.
 Initial members of the microsociety constructed highly iconic representations of the meanings to convey, but as newcomers were introduced to those signs through observation, and later used them, the drawings gradually lost their iconic link to their meaning and became simpler.

-Large parts of these works are informed by a theoretical bayesian track which laid down much of the groundwork for iterated learning chains to be studied.
+Large portions of the iterated learning literature draws on and contributes to a parallel theoretical track which laid down the first analytical predictions for models of Bayesian agents learning and producing languages in chains.
+@griffiths_language_2007 were the first to show that the analytical structure of iterated learning with uniform Bayesian agents can correspond, depending on the way the agents produce new iterations, to well-known statistical inference methods (Gibbs sampling and a flavour of the EM algorithm).
+As a consequence, in those analytically derived situations, it is straightforward to predict the final languages that should evolve under iterated learning, a fact that @kalish_iterated_2007 mostly verified with humans in a function learning task.

+CHECK THIS
+@griffiths_using_2008 further exploit this result by using iterated learning methods to infer the inductive biases of participants learning category structures, showing that these inferences correspond to well-known biases in the category structure literature.

 ### Criticisms and alternatives {#sec:intro-review-criticisms}